eitansuez/istio-troubleshoot/docs/data-plane.md

 We are not restricted to inspecting the logs of the ingress gateway.
 We can also check the logs of the Envoy sidecars.

-Tail the logs for the sidecar of the httpbin destination workload:
+Tail the logs for the sidecar of the `httpbin` destination workload:

 ```shell
 kubectl logs --follow deploy/httpbin -c istio-proxy
 ```

-Repeat the call to the httpbin 503 endpoint:
+Repeat the call to the `httpbin` "503" endpoint:

 ```shell
 curl http://$GATEWAY_IP/status/503
 ```

-You will see four inbound requests received by the sidecar, i.e. 3 retry attempts.
+You will see evidence of four inbound requests received by the sidecar, i.e. three retry attempts.

 ## Log levels